Layered Turkey Meatloaf with Roasted Red Pepper Glaze is a summery spin on traditional meatloaf you’re going to love.

-Stir in parsley, basil, oregano, 2 teaspoons salt, black pepper, crushed red pepper, 1/2 cup tomato sauce (1/2 can), eggs, and Parmesan cheese.
+Stir in parsley, basil, oregano, 2 teaspoons salt, black pepper, crushed red pepper, 1/2 cup tomato sauce (from the opened can), eggs, and Parmesan cheese.
 Mix until well-combined.
 Add ground turkey and mix well, being careful not to overmix.

 Oil a large 9 x 5-inch loaf pan.
 Place approximately half the turkey mixture in the loaf pan, smoothing the top.
 Place zucchini slices in one layer over the turkey meat.
 (It's okay for them to overlap slightly in the middle.
 Top with tomato slices in one layer.
 Sprinkle with Mozzarella cheese.

 Place remaining turkey mixture over the vegetables and smooth the top to make a nice loaf shape.

 Bake for 1 hour.
 Pour glaze mixture over the meat loaf and continue baking until a thermometer inserted into the center registers at least 165 degrees.
 Cover with foil and let rest for 15 minutes before slicing.
 Drain off any excess juice/water.